a brief History of the school room

 Holiday club, ‘Messy Church’ and the ‘Cool Christian Cats’

 Every school holiday, every child in the community was invited to the School Room for activities based on a Christian theme for a week-long club.
 There would be crafts, games, signing, videos and refreshments.
-The holiday club ended due to the Covid 19 pandemic.
 ‘Messy Church’ was a group for families, offering different crafts and including informal worship and a shared lunch.
-The ‘Cool Christian Cats’ was a group for teenagers, meeting once a fortnight.
-The sessions alternated between Christian-led and social-led.
+The ‘Cool Christian Cats’ was a social group for teenagers, meeting once a fortnight.
 Activities included designing and painting a space in the School Room, barbecues on the beach and watching DVDs.
-These groups for children and families were jointly-led by Sharon Bawden for 22 years.
-Sharon recounts her memories of running various groups in her audio interview which you can listen to here.
+These groups for children and young people and their families were co-led by Sharon Bawden for over 20 years.

 Christingle, 1999, photo courtesy of Sharon Bawden